dat3Cph/material/flow5/week1-getting-started/Exercise0.md

 0.2 Use the names-array created above, and, using its map method, create a new array with all names uppercased.

-We will continue with this exercise tomorrow when we start manipulating the browser's DOM

 0.3 Use map, join + just a little bit more to create a function, which given the array of names, for example: ["Lars", "Peter", "Jan", "Ian"] returns a string with the HTML for the names in an `<ul>` as sketched below:

 ```html